nutechsoftware/alarmdecoder-smartthings/README.md

     10. The switch will be created and you can see it under **My Devices**

-## Enabling SmartThings Integration in the Webapp
+## Enabling SmartThings/Hubitat Integration in the Webapp
 1. Log into your AlarmDecoder webapp.
 2. Click Settings
 3. Click Notifications